davidgasquez/davidgasquez.com/src/content/blog/2026-08-02-context-engineering-is-a-data-problem.md

 I'm not against agents connecting to the raw sources, though.
 In many cases, that will be better than a poorly maintained knowledge base (garbage in, garbage out).
 What I'm saying is that, at some point, you need a process to derive meaning and codify what "truth" means in your context.
 Agents will just read the 3 differently defined OKRs and carry on, with a small note at best.
 Also, context is finite (for now) and has diminishing returns.

 Even if they got that right.
 That won't compound!
 In data, once someone figures out how a "key action" is defined, it gets encoded as code in a `dbt` model that downstream users will consume and help evolve.
 Without a Knowledge Build System, we'd be missing this compounding layer on the context side.
-Ingestion is not the product here.
-The processes of sense-making, modeling, and coordination are.
 Talking, rejecting PRs, and renaming fields are the ways the organization "thinks" and compacts knowledge.
 Each curated text file at the end is a cached materialized view optimized for something.

 Working on this context layer should feel similar to data folks: